 - 15% on weekdays, reaching 30,195 average weekday riders

 In early October, TTP was implemented.
 Weekday ridership increased by an additional 17%, to approximately 31,000.

 In the next phase of improvements, we’re installing new bus-boarding platforms as part of the TTP pilot.
 Bus boarders, as they’re known, make it easier for customers to get on and off buses, provide more room for pedestrians on the sidewalk, and help speed up service.
 Read more about them and see where we’re installing them here.

-Later this fall, we'll expand the new Automated Bus Lane Enforcement (ABLE) system to M14 buses to help protect bus lanes.
+Starting November 21, 2019, we'll expand the new Automated Bus Lane Enforcement (ABLE) system to M14 buses to help protect bus lanes.
 ABLE launched on the M15 bus route October 7 and on the B44 on October 30.
 Read the release about how the ABLE system works here.

 For more information on the success of the 14th St Busway, see our press release.